awslabs/aws-mysql-jdbc/README.md

   }

-  // A better executing query method when autocommit is set as the default value - True. private static ResultSet betterExecuteQuery(Connection conn, Statement stmt, String query) throws SQLException {
+  // A better executing query method when autocommit is set as the default value - True. private static ResultSet betterExecuteQuery(Connection conn, String query) throws SQLException {
     // Create a boolean flag.
     boolean isSuccess = false;
     // Record the times of re-try.